 Mar 10, 2023 | CHASENBOSCOLO

 You can experience significant stress after a car accident, even if it causes only minor injuries.
 One of the biggest challenges you can encounter is determining who was responsible for the crash.
+You may need to dispute car accident fault if the other driver denies responsibility.

 Sometimes, it is obvious who is at fault.
 Another driver might be under the influence, making it clear that they should be liable for the crash.
 However, some circumstances require a thorough investigation to determine who should be financially responsible for your injuries.